 In a large bowl, beat the eggs until foamy, then add the sweetener and mix well.

 Add the melted chocolate and butter along with the almond flour and stir with a spoon or spatula until just combined.

 Line the bottom of a 20 cm / 8 inch springform with parchment paper and grease the sides with butter.
-Pour in the cake batter and bake for ca 30 minutes until the top of the cake is firm to the touch, especially in the middle.
+Pour in the cake batter and bake for ca 30 minutes on the middle shelf until the top of the cake is firm to the touch, especially in the middle.

 Leave to cool before releasing from the cake tin.
 Once the the cake is completely cooled, dust with cocoa powder.

 Wait with dusting the cake until it's completely cooled.
 If it is still warm, the cocoa powder will melt and become sludgy.

 TAKE YOUR TIME when melting the chocolate.
 If you overheat it, it can separate into cocoa and cocoa butter and become sludgy.
 If you melt it in the microwave, break it up as much as possible and heat it in 2 x 30 second bursts, followed by 10 second bursts.
 Take it out before it's fully melted and just stir a few times, letting the rest melt on its own.